 This is not a time for daily impulse buying or hoarding.
 Think about others and stop hoarding.. its so uncool!

-Shopping once in a while (a week or fortnight) will help save you money and you’ll be at less risk of contracting COVID-19.
-It’s important to plan ahead and get your list checked off before making that trip to the super market.
+Shopping once in a while (a week or fortnight) will help save you money, and you’ll be at less risk of contracting COVID-19.
+It’s important to plan and get your list checked off before making that trip to the supermarket.
 You don’t want to forget anything during this time.
-Its also to hard predict when its a quiet time for visiting the shops since most people are at home but mid-week is your best bet.
+It’s also hard to predict when it’s a quiet time for visiting the shops since most people are at home, but mid-week is your best bet.

 5. Eat well and stay hydrated

-It is a fact that a good diet and staying well hydrated will form a solid armour against COVID-19.
-In summary, try to stay clear of carbs, milk and alcohol to help strengthen your immune system in 3 days – harder than it sounds especially in a western society.
+It is a fact that a good diet and staying well hydrated will form a solid armor against COVID-19.
+In summary, try to stay clear of carbs, milk, and alcohol to help strengthen your immune system in 3 days – harder than it sounds especially in western society.

 6. Keep fit

 Keeping physically fit is the key to maintaining your sanity during this difficult period.
-There’s no excuses here!
-Whether you’re into walking, cycling, running, exercise classes, martial arts or whatever, you can carry on with most of these like nothing’s happened.
-If you are into group classes though, look into Facebook live classes organised by your gyms.
+There are no excuses here!
+Whether you’re into walking, cycling, running, exercise classes, martial arts, or whatever, you can carry on with most of these like nothing’s happened.
+If you are into group classes though, look into Facebook live classes organized by your gyms.

 7. DIY like crazy

 If you are bored at home and stacked with some extra cash, there’s been no better time to plan and execute a home DIY project.
 No more excuses, just do it!
 Local hardware stores remain open but if you can’t be bothered going out, order your stuff online from Amazon, eBay, or other stores.
 Youtube is a great tool to learn new skills and add some value to your home.